JooCrepaldi/rickAndMorty-API/README.md

 ---

 ### ✨ Features
- - Fetches data from the Rick and Morty API
+- Fetches data from the **Rick and Morty API**
 - Displays character list with images, name, and status
+- **Built-in search system** using a responsive search bar
 - Character detail page with extra information
 - Local “Saved Characters” section
 - Clean UI with a dark theme inspired by the show
- - Built with Expo, React Native, and modern component patterns
+- Built with **Expo**, **React Native**, and modern component patterns

 ---